jdjakub/phd-thesis/ch-bl.md

 \note{Perhaps the idea of bootstrapping abstractions from the low-level (Heuristic\ \ref{use-asm}) has been refuted?
 Instead of writing \ac{BL-ASM} in-system to build things up, it's been so tedious that I haven't touched it and instead leaped to Masp in JavaScript!
 It is of course still possible in principle, but the complex reality of how I did things and the design decisions I made, caused it to be uneconomical.}

-*What can be changed at the user level?* Depending on which of the four implementation paths were chosen, the semantics of the language may or may not (yet) be modifiable from the user level.
+*What can be changed at the user level?* Depending on the particular path taken through Figure\ \ref{fig:tombstone}, the semantics of the language may or may not (yet) be modifiable from the user level.
 The user is almost able to use the high-level language in-system for convenient programming \ldots{} but may be unable to enter the expressions conveniently in the first place.
 This matter will be addressed shortly.

 # Pay Off Outstanding Substrate Debt